SysKitTeam/docs-point/docs/releases/cloud/point-2026-09-09-release-note.md

 * **A new Cleanup Opportunities Insights report is available.**
   * You can find the report in the **Governance** area, under the **Security & Compliance** section, and it provides an overview of all completed and pending cleanup actions taken from the Cleanup Opportunities tile.
   * The Cleanup Opportunities Insights report tracks the cleanup opportunities that have been resolved or are currently pending, split into **Automated** and **Manual** cleanup.
-  * The Cleanup Trend graph is cumulative and shows the total number of resolved items as it changes across time.
+  * The Cleanup Trend graph is cumulative and shows the total number of resolved items as it changes over time.

 ## Improvements & Bug Fixes